frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 #### `actions.comments.submit()`

 This _asynchronous_ action publishes a new comment for the post specified by `postId`.
-It submits the fields stored in the respective form (i.e. `state.comments.form[postId]`) or the fields passed as a second argument.
-If fields are passed, those replace the current values stored in `state.comments.form[postId].fields`.
+It submits the fields stored in the respective form (i.e. `state.comments.forms[postId]`) or the fields passed as a second argument.
+If fields are passed, those replace the current values stored in `state.comments.forms[postId].fields`.

 After calling this action, you can access `state.comments.forms[postId].isSubmitted` property(described above) to know the submission status.